Different Perspectives on FLP Impossibility: Vector Consensus in Asynchrony

 \subsection{Algorithm Overview}

-From its start to its termination the algorithm broadcasts 4 messages: i) initial value; ii) first proposal; iii) second proposal; and iv) decision seed.
 The algorithm operates in 3 phases: i) Initial; ii) Proposals; and iii) Decision.
+From start to termination it broadcasts 4 messages: i) initial value; ii) first proposal; iii) second proposal; and iv) decision seed.